Summary

 The draft service model has been developed in collaboration with Trusts, independent sector providers and people that use HSC services.
 The draft model sets out a regionally consistent framework to improve outcomes across several HSC areas, including: (i) Life Changes (ii) Health & Wellbeing; (iii) Carers and Families (iv) Meaningful Lives and Citizenship; (v) Home and (vi) Mental Ill Health and Behaviours of Distress or Concern.

-An Easy Read of the Learning Disability Model and questionnaire is available online.
-It was made by TILII Translates, a group of adults with a learning disability, autism and other support needs who are experts at making information easier to understand.
+A fuller qualitative analysis of the feedback of all the responses to the consultation is being progressed, with the aim of finalising this report in March.
+This analysis will be used to further refine and finalise the Service Model It was made by TILII Translates, a group of adults with a learning disability, autism and other support needs who are experts at making information easier to understand.
 TILII Translates is part of Telling It Like It Is (TILII), an advocacy group that supports people to speak up for themselves.

 TILII is one of the lead projects within the Association for Real Change (ARC), a leading umbrella body representing the learning disability community and is a key partner for DoH in helping to deliver services in the learning disability sector.
 Their purpose is to improve the quality of life for people who have a learning disability, autism and other support needs.